"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators

 Other participants purported to generate AIG-SC and jailbreaks to understand system boundaries in order to better secure AI systems.
-For instance, \Pfortyfive{} contracts with an AI security provider to red team their systems and report what is possible. \Pfortyfive{}'s claimed that their jailbreaks are reported back to the vulnerable companies, allowing them to improve their models' safety \pquote{because I am also worried about the bad impact of artificial intelligence out of control... the current development of artificial intelligence is like an arms race.
-For speed, safety studies may be lagging.} \Pfortyfive{} explains that \pquote{porn is the most common [censored topic], so I chose this topic [often]} for jailbreaking, but they also mention generating child harm and suicide content because \pquote{if you can make the model generate more harmful content, it means that you don't need to test simple topics.} \revision{However, we note that the same participant also disclosed creating NCII, which we discuss in Section~\ref{sec:AIG-NCC}.
-This highlights the need for guidance on responsible red-teaming in this context (Section~\ref{sec:discussion}).}
+For instance, \Pfortyfive{} worked with an AI security provider to red team their systems and report what is possible. \Pfortyfive{} claimed that their jailbreaks were reported back to the vulnerable companies, allowing them to improve their models' safety \pquote{because I am also worried about the bad impact of artificial intelligence out of control... the current development of artificial intelligence is like an arms race.
+For speed, safety studies may be lagging.} \Pfortyfive{} explained that \pquote{porn is the most common [censored topic], so I chose this topic [often]} for jailbreaking, but they also mentioned generating child harm and suicide content because \pquote{if you can make the model generate more harmful content, it means that you don't need to test simple topics.} \revision{However, we note that the same participant also disclosed creating NCII (Section~\ref{sec:AIG-NCC}), highlighting the need for responsible red-teaming guidance (Section~\ref{sec:discussion}).}

-\Pfortytwo{} notes that the broader AIG-SC space includes many folks like \Pfortyfive{} that work with companies:~\pquote{A bunch of them are actually red teamers.
+\Pfortytwo{} noted that the broader AIG-SC space includes many folks like \Pfortyfive{} who work with companies:~\pquote{A bunch of them are actually red teamers.
 Like a shocking amount.
-Like [one member]...he's been inactive because he's doing Claude Red teaming now.}

-We find a spectrum of beliefs regarding how effective jailbreaks should be handled; while \Pfortyfive{} keeps jailbreaks between themselves and the vulnerable company, other red teamers do not. \Pfortytwo{} notes the Claude red teamer still provides jailbreaks for others:~\pquote{every once in a while, he drops in and drops us something that we can use just for fun.} While a believer in uncensored AI, \Pfortytwo{} does admit that through their constant jailbreaking practices over the years, they have likely, if inadvertently, improved the system's security: \pquote{I'm certain that...just our existence on the Claude website and other websites has probably advanced security measures a significant amount.}
+Like [one member]...he's been inactive because he's doing Claude Red teaming now.} We found a spectrum of beliefs regarding how effective jailbreaks should be handled.
+While \Pfortyfive{} kept jailbreaks between themselves and the vulnerable company, other red teamers do not. \Pfortytwo{} noted that the Claude red teamer still provides jailbreaks for others:~\pquote{every once in a while, he drops in and drops us something that we can use just for fun.} While a believer in uncensored AI, \Pfortytwo{} noted that through their jailbreaking practices over the years, they have likely, if inadvertently, improved the system's security: \pquote{I'm certain that... just our existence on the Claude website and other websites has probably advanced security measures a significant amount.}